Instawork/hyperview/docs/reference_behavior_attributes.md

 #### Update actions

 During update actions, the elements referenced in `show-during-load` will be shown on the current screen.
 The indicator elements is hidden after the href is fetched.
-This is a no-op for elements doesn't exist on the screen.
+This is a no-op for elements which don't exist on the screen.

 - If `show-during-load` refers to an element ids not present in the screen, the attribute will have no effect.
 - If the indicator element itself has behavior attributes with `trigger="load"`, that behavior will trigger when the element appears when the request starts.